Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Discussion

+An important takeaway from our findings is that alignment with ground truth is not the same as AD evaluation proficiency.
+The Wright map reports how closely a rater's responses match the consensus ratings from three ground-truth experts, aggregated across items.
+A rater who aligns closely with ground truth may do so because they have calibrated expertise, because they hedge toward the middle of the scale, because they benefit from group-level averaging, or because they pattern-match without deep understanding.
+These are very different behaviors that look identical on an alignment metric.

+This is particularly important given our qualitative observation that VLM explanations were frequently generic and surface-level (Section 7.6), in contrast to human raters whose justifications, though sometimes less aligned numerically, offered concrete diagnostic value such as identifying a specific timing issue or suggesting an alternative phrasing.
+An evaluation system that relies on score alignment alone risks treating these as equivalent, when in practice they lead to very different quality-control outcomes.
+A high-aligning VLM rating that lacks a grounded rationale does not help a describer understand what to fix; a lower-aligning human rating that articulates the specific problem does.

-Fourth, while analysis from our workflow demonstrated that VLMs can achieve higher alignment with expert ground truths, qualitative observations suggested that VLM explanations were often comparatively weaker.
-High alignment without verification of the underlying rationale risks being brittle.
-Future work should investigate rationale-score consistency to clarify the mechanism behind alignment.
-We envision extending the workflow to incorporate justification quality directly into the scoring logic---specifically, by down-weighting the influence of raters in the PCM when their justifications are generic or hallucinated, while increasing the weight of human feedback that offers high diagnostic utility.
-We plan to implement a lightweight measurement protocol where professional describers and BLV users provide blinded ratings of explanation usefulness, precision, and correctness.
-Establishing inter-rater reliability on these explanation metrics will help ground qualitative claims and determine when explanations genuinely aid improvement.
+This has methodological implications for how the field reports VLM performance on subjective tasks.
+Metrics that capture score alignment alone, such as correlations, agreement statistics, and even IRT ability estimates, are necessary but insufficient.
+Evaluation of VLM evaluators should include rationale quality as a first-class measurement, not a post-hoc qualitative note.
+A natural extension of our workflow is to incorporate justification quality directly into the scoring logic, for example, by down-weighting raters in the PCM whose justifications are incorrect or generic, while increasing the weight of feedback offering high diagnostic utility.
+Operationalizing this would require a lightweight measurement protocol in which professional describers and BLV users provide blinded ratings of explanation usefulness, precision, and correctness, with inter-rater reliability on these metrics grounding the broader claim.